 Probably there were getting to be more and more people in North America.
 They started to form bigger groups.
 Maybe they had chiefs.
 They traded with other groups to get better stone for their spear points.
 Many people lived along rivers.
+They ate a lot of fish that they caught in the rivers.
 They used canoes to trade up and down the river.
 During this warmer time, new people came over from Siberia into North America by way of the Arctic Ocean.
 They gradually traveled all over the Arctic coast, and got to be known as the Tuniit people.

 In the Middle Archaic period, big animals became extinct